geckos-survey/gist-documentation/docs/usage/installation.md

 That's it! nGIST should be installed and ready to use. :lizard:

 ### Updating nGIST
 You should always check for new updates. before running nGIST.
-In your the ngist/ folder type
+In your ngist/ folder type
 ```py
 git pull --all
 ```
-and then reisntall any new updates using pip:
+and then reinstall any new updates using pip:
 ```py
 pip install .
 ```